robhiddinga/domoticz-tile-mod/README.md

 First create a dummy custom sensor and remember its idx.
 Modify the three lines and try this snippet.

-Beware the JSON calls are very sensitive
+Beware the JSON calls are very sensitive.
 First try the example before you are going to edit